CFS Sioux Lookout: History

 In 1963, radar operations at 39 Squadron were automated by the Semi Automatic Ground Environment (SAGE) system, and the station became a long-range radar site.
 It would no longer guide interceptors but only look for enemy aircraft, feeding data to the Duluth Air Defense Sector SAGE DC-10 Direction Center of the 30th NORAD Region.
 As a consequence of the change, the operating unit was once again renamed, this time as 39 Radar Squadron.

 In 1966, Sioux Lookout was reassigned to the 29th NORAD Region, and in October 1967, Sioux Lookout was once again re-designated.
 This time, the change was due to the creation of the Canadian Armed Forces, the new tri-service organization that absorbed the RCAF, RCN and the Canadian Army.
 39 Radar Squadron, RCAF Station Sioux Lookout, became simply Canadian Forces Station (CFS) Sioux Lookout.

 In yet another organizational change, Sioux Lookout was again switched to the 23d NORAD Region in 1969.
 Beginning in 1983 it began reporting to Canada West ROCC.

 The last major change came in the 1980s.
 After a lengthy review by both the Canadian and American defence ministries, it was decided to modernize the North American air defence infrastructure.
 DEW Line equipment was upgraded and the Line was renamed the North Warning System.
 With this newer equipment, it was decided to close most Pinetree Stations.
 CFS Sioux Lookout was thus disbanded in July 1987.

 Today, the station remains standing, although thought as deserted and apparently unused, it is privately owned and now used as a homestead.

+The Sioux lookout AN/FPS 107 antenna can be seen at the communication and electronic branch museum at CFB Kingston east McNaughton side.
+The antenna was reduce in size due to the pedestal size, and not counting that some of those antenna panels were used to creates small bridges on the CFB Kingston golf course…